 If you have a dual band N Wi-Fi NETGEAR router, you may have seen the 2.4GHz and 5GHz option in the configuration page of the router and may have wonder the differences between them.
 We, Netgear Tech support are here to tell you all about these bands.
-This article will discuss them in detail with all the pros and cons of them.
+This article will discuss about 2.4GHz vs 5GHz Wi-Fi Netgear Router.

 So, there are two types of frequencies the Netgear router support, 5GHz and 2.4 GHz.
 This particular feature allows you to choose the best band to connect to your devices with your local network or internet connection.

 The Gigahertz (GHz) range that the devices are using doesn’t necessarily determine the maximum speed of the wireless network.
 A Wi-Fi A device operating at 5GHz and a Wi-Fi G device operating at 2.4GHz both can offer maximum speeds of up to 54Mbps.
 So the bands should be considered in respect to the environment they are being used at.

 The higher the frequency shorter the range is according to physics.
 In other words, a lower frequency like 2.4 GHz will have more range compared to 5 GHz frequency.
 The distance 2.4GHz will cover will be greater.